 WOOD IS A NATURAL, RENEWABLE RESOURCE

-Wood grows naturally and is a renewable product of sustainably managed working forests.
-After we harvest our trees and make them into a multitude of different wood products, we replant the forest and start the cycle over again.
+After we harvest trees in our sustainably managed working forests and make them into a multitude of different wood products, we replant the forest and start the cycle over again.

 We harvest only 2 percent of our land base each year, which means 98 percent of our forests are always growing and providing numerous benefits to society and the planet, including wildlife habitat, recreation opportunities and a variety of important ecosystem services.
-We plant about 150 million seedlings each year on our harvested sites — that’s more than 400,000 per day, more than 17,000 per hour and about five per second.
+We plant about 140 to 150 million seedlings each year on our harvested sites — that’s more than 360,000 per day, more than 15,000 per hour and about four per second.

 WOOD PRODUCTS STORE CARBON

-As trees grow, they absorb carbon dioxide from the air and store the carbon in their trunks, limbs, roots and leaves.
-When we harvest trees at their peak of growth and turn them into wood products, such as lumber, we lock that carbon into the product, and then replant new trees to store more carbon.
-It's an ever-increasing equation.
+As trees grow, they absorb carbon dioxide from the air and store it in their trunks, limbs, roots and leaves.
+When we harvest trees at their peak of growth and turn them into wood products such as lumber, we lock that carbon into the product and then replant new trees to store more carbon.
+It's an ever-increasing equation that continues to pull more and more carbon out of the atmosphere over time.